A small country in the southern Balkans bordering Greece

 Since then Albania has become a parliamentary democracy, infrastructure and security have improved a lot, and the country is in the line for joining the EU.
 In 2009 it already became one of the most recent new members of NATO

-Economically the country has "opened up", i.e. it's now a brutal Russia-like capitalism that reigns, which brings riches to an elite of winners while the majority remain rather poor.
-But at least it is now no longer a problem visiting it as a tourist, and the local population is (in theory) also free to travel.
+Economically the country has "opened up", i.e. it's now capitalism that reigns, which brings riches to an elite of winners while the majority remain rather poor.
+But at least it is now no longer a problem visiting Albania as a tourist, and the local population is (in theory) also free to travel.

 Still, the old enigma of this formerly almost white spot on the map of Europe continues to exert a certain weird and dark appeal (see also Tony Wheeler's "Bad Lands"